uzzielvz/DSA-from-scratch/PROGRESS_TRACKER.md

 - Two Pointers (basic)

 ### 🔄 Learning (Started, need more practice)
-- **Binary Search** - 4 problems (2 Easy, 1 Medium rotated, 1 Easy consolidated), need 4-6 more to master
+- **Binary Search** - 5 problems (3 Easy + 1 to re-validate, 1 Medium rotated, 1 Easy consolidated), need 3-5 more to master

 ### ❌ Not Started (CRITICAL to address)
 - **Trees** - 0 problems (URGENT: ~40% of FAANG interviews)